cameroncros/InferenceEngine/README.md

 ASK
 d

 Removing the last t rule could potentially result in an infinite loop, so this was tested.
 The code does pass this test.
+The Forward Chaining example also passes these tests.